ToxicOmegaMusic/ToxicTF2/EXTRA SCRIPTS&BINDS (README 2).txt

 Q - Toggles first person viewmodels.
 R - Say "Thanks!"
 (Unavailable for spy for a lot of complicated reasons).
 ALT - Toggles floating health bar, use if you can'y see allies health.
+CTRL - Schadenfreude if u have it equiped.

 5BM/Advanced Binds:
 	Medic: